danobi/dxuuu.xyz/src/casts.md

 This week someone mentioned that C supports casting from `int` to `bool`.
 That naturally triggered my curiosity -- what does the generated code look like?

-First I think it's important to point out most casts in C are "free".
+First I think it's important to point out many casts in C are "free".
 "Free" in the sense that the compiler changes its internal understanding of an expression.
 But in actual assembly nothing really changes -- registers don't have types.
 (NB: architecture dependent)